panoramicdata/PanoramicData.NCalcExtensions/README.md

 ### isNull()

 #### Purpose

-Determines whether a value is either:
+Determines whether a value is null.

+#### Notes
+Returns true if the value is:
   * null; or
   * it's a JObject and it's type is JTokenType.Null.